db4rnR/aureuserp/.ai/guidelines/testing-standards.md

 ## Introduction

-This document outlines the testing standards for the AureusERP project.
+This document outlines the testing standards for the project.
 Following these standards ensures consistency, maintainability, and effectiveness of our test suite.
 These guidelines apply to all types of tests: unit, feature, and integration tests.

 ## Test Organization